Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

 \end{ques} It is not hard to see that the answer to Question \ref{sarnakzg} is false when $\chi$ is not aperiodic.
 Motived by the results in \cite{counter}, a natural conjecture is that the answer to Question \ref{sarnakzg} is affirmative if $\chi$ is ``strongly aperiodic" (which in particular includes all real-valued aperiodic multiplicative functions, see \cite{counter} for the definition).

 In this paper, we enhance the scope of Sarnak's Conjecture (and related topics) to multiplicative functions on general number fields, and seek applications in this broader setting.
 Let $K$ be an algebraic number field and $\O_{K}$ be its ring of integers (see Section \ref{s:2} for definitions).
 Denote $D:=[K\colon\mathbb{Q}]$ and let $\B=\{b_{1},\dots,b_{D}\}$ be an integral basis of $\O_{K}$.
 For convenience we call $\K$ an \emph{integral tuple}.
-In analog to the case $K=\mathbb{Q}$, for a general number field $K$, one can define the M\"obius function $\mu_{K}$, the set of bounded multiplicative functions $\mathcal{M}_{K}$, and that of bounded aperiodic multiplicative functions $\mathcal{M}^{a}_{K}$ in a natural way (see Section \ref{s:12} for the precise definitions).
+In analog to the case $K=\mathbb{Q}$, for a general number field $K$, one can define the set of bounded multiplicative functions $\mathcal{M}_{K}$, and that of bounded aperiodic multiplicative functions $\mathcal{M}^{a}_{K}$ in a natural way (see Section \ref{s:12} for the precise definitions).
+One can also formulate the generalized Sarnak's Conjecture for algebraic number fields: